gitgravy97/takehome_2025_gen_health_ai/README.md

   in taking this to production viability
 - Batch Upload because realistically the first user request to come in en masse would be multi-upload to streamline things once they get comfortable with it working and trust the system
+- Duplication management at the order-level.
+There's some ambiguity around best approach for that.
+Right now you can re-upload that same pdf repeatedly and while things like doc/patient will not duplicate, you will duplicate orders.
+  - We could use a blend of features to come up with a policy handling dupes and it could be auto-reject or ideally some kind of human-in-the-loop review-flagged-entries approve-disapprove situation

 I did see the rate-limiting item and thought it important but picking llama for starters helps mitigate risk on that front.
 On a time squeeze that helps mitigate risk of runaway LLM API billing without me needing to go full app-sec during a timed